-This free virtual two-week series is taught by an International Board-Certified Lactation Consultant (IBCLC), focuses on the joys and common concerns of breastfeeding.
+This free class is taught by an International Board-Certified Lactation Consultant (IBCLC), focuses on the joys and common concerns of breastfeeding.
 Discussion includes the benefits of breastfeeding for mothers and babies, the importance of skin-to-skin and rooming-in, identifying baby’s feeding cues, maintaining a milk supply and other practical information.
 Additional topics include combining breastfeeding and working, expression and storage of breast milk, and use of breast pumps.
-Expectant fathers are encouraged to attend.
+Expectant partners are encouraged to attend.

 Saturday sessions meet for one 4-hour class.

-Register here for the Breastfeeding Multiples Class (Breastfeeding Basics is a prerequisite for registration)
+Register here for the virtual Breastfeeding-Twins, Triplets and More class.
+(Breastfeeding Basics is a prerequisite for registration)